 Prior to joining NWC, James regularly attended Playwrights East.
 These development meetings, now finished, were jointly coordinated by the UEA’s Drama Studio and the acclaimed Eastern Angles theatre company.

 James lives and works in Norwich, England.
-During his spare time, he enjoys reading, listening to music, photography, playing snooker, visiting museums and art galleries, along with going to the cinema and theatre.
+During his spare time, he enjoys reading, listening to music, playing snooker, visiting museums and art galleries, along with going to the cinema and theatre.